Sakimotor/The-Silver-Parser/README.md

 ## How To Use

 Go to the [Releases](https://github.com/Sakimotor/The-Silver-Parser/releases) tab, then download the latest .jar release file.
-Once you have executed the download .jar program, follow the instructions and load a file to translate.
+Once you have executed the .jar program, follow the instructions and load a file to translate.
 The first time you load a text file, the table may take some time to get loaded, so if your Table is empty after loading a file, please wait up to a minute.

 **YOU CANNOT LOAD THE .ASSETS FILE DIRECTLY, EXTRACT THE .TXT FILES FROM IT WITH TOOLS SUCH AS [UNITY EX](https://forum.zoneofgames.ru/topic/36240-unityex/) OR [AssetStudio](https://github.com/Perfare/AssetStudio) !**